johnlaudun/tedtalks/docs/labbook-01.md

 * discipline of speakers
 * popularity of a given talk (via hits/views)
 * possibly links from outside pointing in (I don't know how to do this.)

+Here's what follows after this vocabulary stuff gets set aside:

+1. Topics
+	a.
+Overall topic distribution
+	b.
+Topic distribution by year
+	c.
+Assignment of top topics in each document
+	d.
+While we're here, I think it owuld be interest to slice texts (perhaps into ten pieces) and see if topics shift within a talk.
+(My hypothesis is that the openings of TED talks will reveal a more generic topic before speakers get down to business.
+Later, if we get ahold of other kinds of talks -- if we continue this line of inquiry -- it will be interesting to see if this "orientation" moment is similar or different.)
+2. Speakers